-An In-depth Look at RAP Sheets, Certificates of Relief/Good Conduct and Other Advocacy TIPS to Improve Employment Outcomes for Individuals with Criminal Justice Histories (1/2 day)
+An In-Depth Look at RAP Sheets: Advocacy Tips to Improve Employment Outcomes for Individuals with Criminal Justice Histories (1/2 day)

-This 3-hour training conducted for the Academy by the Legal Action Center is a useful companion piece to our full day Employment training (Navigating Vocational Barriers and Exploring Employment opportunities).
-In this training we will focus on the following topics:
+This training conducted for the Academy by the Legal Action Center is a useful companion piece to our full day Employment training (Navigating Vocational Barriers and Exploring Employment Opportunities.)
+In this training we will focus our learning on the following topics:

-- The laws that prohibit employment discrimination based on a criminal record; - How employers obtain criminal record information; - How to get and correct errors on rap sheets (criminal history information); - Basic facts about Certificates of Relief from Disabilities and Good Conduct; - How to help clients address a criminal record when filling out job or housing applications; and - Useful resources to help clients overcome criminal record-related job discrimination.
+- The laws that prohibit employment discrimination based on a criminal record. - How employers obtain criminal record information. - How to get and correct errors on rap sheets (criminal history information). - Basic facts about Certificates of Relief from Disabilities and Good Conduct. - How to help clients address a criminal record when filling out job or housing applications; - Useful resources to help clients overcome criminal record-related job discrimination